 TULSA, Okla. — The Tulsa County District Attorney has charged 14-year-old Elias Gonzales as an adult in the deaths of Lanise Dade and her daughter Camyea.

 Authorities said Gonzales stole a truck in Coweta, Okla. on Feb.
 25 and ran from law enforcement when they tried to stop him.
-The case ended near 21st and Garnett when the truck crashed into an SUV.
+The chase ended near 21st and Garnett when the truck crashed into an SUV.

 RELATED STORY: OHP arrests 14 year old after deadly Tulsa pursuit